sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-from-rdbms.rst

 Below is a workflow which reads data from MySQL and saves to a CSV file.
 It reads in the data from the ``dm_product`` table in MySQL and saves it to a CSV file.

 .. figure:: ../../_assets/user-guide/jdbc-workflow.png
-   :scale: 50%
-   :alt: JDBC Workflow
+   :alt: JDBC Workflowt
    :align: center
+   :width: 60%

 JDBC Processor Configuration
 ----------------------------